Reveal-Energy-Services/orchid-python-api/README.md

 | fallback | The always available configuration |
 | file | The configuration specified in your configuration file |
 | environment | The configuration specified using environment variables |

+# The "numpy fmod" issue

+Our release notes contain the known issues for a specific release.
+We wanted to emphasize one specific known issue.
+Running the Orchid Python API example notebooks on Windows, the `numpy` package has presented an error like the following

+> RuntimeError: The current Numpy installation ('<filename of installed numpy>') fails to pass a sanity check
+> due to a bug in the windows runtime.
+See this issue for more information: https://tinyurl.com/y3dm3h86s

+Our work-around to this issue is to pin `numpy` to version 1.19.3 as recommended by Steven Wishnousky of Microsoft in the thread mentioned in the error.
+We are continuing to await a fix from Microsoft for this issue.